illescasDaniel/FutureAwaits/README.md

 Lightweight library for async-await programming written in Swift.

 **Features:**
-- Always returns a result with either a value or a managed error
+- Always returns a result with either a value or a managed error.
-- Possibility of running multiple functions concurrently
+- Possibility of running multiple functions concurrently.
-- Most of the API is based on Swift 5 `Result` type instead of creating an extensive API.
+- Most of the API is based on Swift 5 `Result` type internally.
-Which means:
-    - map method
-    - Get value or error
-    - Get value or nil using try?
+- `Future` class to easily manage future `Result` values **and/or** work synchronously with `Result`'s and use them on async queues.

 ## Examples

+- **Index**:
+	- Using `Result` and `Await`
+	- Using `Future`

 ### `Result` and `Await`